actionml/harness/install.md

 **General Requirements:**

  - Scala 2.11, install using `apt-get`, `yum`, or `brew`
  - Java 8, this should be installed as a dependency of Scala 2.11 but install it if needed, make sure to get the "JDK" version not just the "JRE".
-Also add your JAVA_HOME to thee environment
+Also add your JAVA_HOME to the environment
  - Boost 1.55.0 or higher is fine.
 This is only for Vowpal Wabbit
  - Git
+ - MongoDB 3.x, this may require a newer version than in the distro package repos, so check MongoDB docs for installation.
+For example, these instructions [install Mongo 3.4 on Ubuntu](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)

 # The Contextual Bandit